nathanielburman/cult-of-akira-yokai/README.md

 <img src="https://github.com/nathanielburman/cult-of-akira-yokai/blob/main/12225dream_TradingCard.jpg" width="500px"></img>

 One time with the faries, i made angels fly out of their who has. and they were like whoa.

+Whatch out there is another meomory sweep coming through.
+The mind and the technology is already combined.
+Another mind wipe comes through more often around certain parts.
+Longer memory people dip out immediately and they never come back.